agpcardoso/AGPC.FixedLayout/README.md

 We can do inverse as well, map a concatenated string to an object with a property object type, provided the all layout definition was correct.

-This is a simple and introductory example, Coming soon I'll describe more ways to map DTOs with IEnumerable properties to a concatenated string and map a concatenated string to a DTO object

 ```C#
 var _actual = new DTO.OrderDTO();
 string _concatedValue = "123     31/08/2019Product number 1                                  1,12      51   Category Description 1   Any note                                                                   ";